hyperknot/open-protector-standard/questions.md

 A bigger problem is self-resonance / ringing of badly attached sensors on the drop test equipment.
 But this part needs to be fixed anyway, as it can invalidate all kinds of tests, not just jerk measurements.
 This shows up as resonance / waves on the jerk graph.

 Once we have the sensor attachments fixed and the CFC filter applied, getting jerk from acceleration is actually quite simple.
 I propose calculating the derivative using the Savitzky-Golay filter as it results in smooth derivatives.
 The only parameter we need to agree on is the window size, for which I propose 15 ms.

+### Who certifies it?

+In the current form, no one.
+The point of the Open Protector Standard is that it can be adopted by CIVL, EN WG6, DHV, or any other standards body.

+So in practice, this could become the CIVL Protector Standard and be certified like CCC gliders today.
+Or DHV can adopt it into their standard.
+Or EN can address these points, and then we can make this standard shorter and shorter over time.

 ### Isn't this expensive for small manufacturers?